 In the hip buttocks area, within the circle area of his hand, basically between hook bone and pin bone is another alternate site for IM injections. (see below)

 Before giving the shot, firmly thump the area to desensitize the animal.
-Give the shot in the neck, wait a second after the medicine is in, remove the needle, cap the needle, then rub for a few seconds to disperse the medicine well:
+Give the shot, wait a second after the medicine is in, remove the needle, cap the needle, then rub the area for a few seconds to disperse the medicine well:

 Drawing blood for BIOtracking (blood pregnancy test): http://www.biotracking.com/?q=dairy/biopryn/howtouse